 2. Repair — or establish — the merchant <> marketing relationship

 There are three types of relationships between merchandising and marketing teams I’ve witnessed:

-(3) they are collaborative – understanding exactly what the other brings to the table.
+They are collaborative and understand exactly what the other brings to the table

 So, what can leadership teams do to create collaboration between these teams?